sassoftware/sas-studio-custom-steps/HTTP Request/README.md

    || HTTP Output Folder | Select the folder for the HTTP output file.
 The folder must be a folder on SAS Server. |
    || HTTP Output File Name | Set the name for the HTTP result file without file suffix.
 The default name is *httpoutAll*.
 This will create a file named *httpoutAll.json*.<br>The output file contains the output for all records passed through the step in json format.
 A key will indecate the record number.
 For example, if the step had three input records the format of the file will look like this:<br>```{"1":"-http result for rec 1-", "2":"-http result for rec 2-", "3": "-http result for rec 3-"}``` |

-> **Note:** When running the step and an error occurs due to problems executing the URL.
+> :bulb: **Tip:** When running the step and an error occurs due to problems executing the URL.
 You can output the returned HTTP result to a json file.
 The output file may contain additional information on the execution problem.

 #### Header Mapping ####
 In the Header Mapping section you can map tags from the HTTP header result to SAS macro variables.